Noonday Camp, California: Lower Noonday Camp

+Upper Noonday Camp

 Across the Western Talc Road and up the arroyo is a cliff-side dugout dwelling.
 A water pipe ran from the well to Upper Noonday Camp or "Single Mans Camp" on Furnace Creek Road, used by Anaconda's employees from 1949 until 1957, and then Western Talc's employees until 1972.
 It was abandoned, scavenged by the locals, and torn down in 1978.

 Foundations of the supervisors and guest houses, several slabs that supported the kitchen, boarding house, and bunkhouses are evident, along with a lot of debris.
 Prominent is the cinder block vault that held the script currency the miners could use at the company commissary.